lazyparser/gsoc2013/proposal.md

 - Week 7 - Week 8: Add the convert function to Branch Profiling class.
 Modify related MIR nodes to store the probability data.
 - Week 9 - Week 11: Implement the prototype of Branch Pruning Pass.

-- Week 12 - Week 14: Benchmark the performance impact of BPM and BPP with different pruning policies.
+- Week 12 - Week 14: Benchmark the performance impact of Branch Profiler and BPP with different pruning policies.
 Test and fix the bugs in BPP.
 - Week 15 - Week 16: Prepare the technical report.
 Submit patches.